-F. Relevance to Historically Black Institutions (HBIs):
+F. Relevance to Historically Black Institutions (HBIs)

-We do not anticipate any negative impacts upon the Historically Black Institutions as a result of the new degree given that it re-packages an existing concentration and requires no new courses or resources.
+The proposed new degree is a core liberal arts program.
+We do not anticipate any negative impacts upon the Historically Black Institutions as a result of the new degree given that it reconfigures an existing concentration and requires no new courses or resources.
 Historically Black Institutions in Maryland have the following programs:

 Bowie State University: Has a Department of Fine Arts where students may select Music (instrumental, vocal, or piano) or Music Technology as an area of concentration within a B.A. degree.
-In the music concentration, 50 of the 120 credits are music courses.
-They do not offer a program in music composition.
+In the Music Technology concentration, 50 of the 120 credits are music courses.
+The music technology concentration is broader based than UMBC's program - it includes 2 courses in electronic composition and arranging, 1 on keyboard and computer sequencing, 1 on computer notation (covered at UMBC in MUSC 110), and 1 course on Self Promotion/ Entertainment Business.
+There is no apparent offering of video recording in the program.